 There has certainly been a shift in the way that we consume video on YouTube.
-I remember the day when I would be looking for “You've Been Framed” or “Candid Camera” type videos on YouTube.
-Back in the day, it would be the place that I would watch cute puppy videos or stories that pulled on my heartstrings, but all that has changed.
+I remember the days when people would be looking for “You've Been Framed” or “Candid Camera” type videos on YouTube, and it would be the place to watch cute puppy videos or stories that pulled on the heartstrings, but all that has changed.
 Those types of videos will still be there, but we tend to consume them over on Facebook nowadays.

 What style of videos work well on YouTube?

-I recently conducted a poll to find out exactly what type of videos people consume on YouTube nowadays?
-The majority of reasons were:
+In a recent Ofcom poll the type of videos people frequently consume on YouTube were:

 - Movies, trailers

 As previously mentioned, Facebook does not like YouTube (owned by Google).
-Therefore anything that you post to Facebook that takes its audience away from its platform will not be seen in a good light.
-The Facebook algorithm (known as Edgerank) will simply give any YouTube link less reach.
+Therefore anything that you post to Facebook that takes its audience away from the platform will not be seen in a good light.
+The Facebook algorithm will simply give any YouTube link less reach.

 Should you only post funny videos to Facebook?

 No!
 All of the videos mentioned above for YouTube should still be created, but the native file (MP4 or .wav file) should be uploaded to Facebook directly.
 I know this means double the work, but if you have put all that effort into creating a video then you want as much exposure from it as possible.